AlyshaJohnson/green-quiz/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Falyshajohnson.github.io%2Fgreen-quiz%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - Performance results can be seen through the official [Lighthouse](https://googlechrome.github.io/lighthouse/viewer/?psiurl=https%3A%2F%2Falyshajohnson.github.io%2Fgreen-quiz%2F&strategy=mobile&category=performance&category=accessibility&category=best-practices&category=seo&category=pwa&utm_source=lh-chrome-ext) report.

-As part of the performance test through Lighthouse, accessibility (aria-label) tags were implemented on all buttons to improve the score from 82 to 100.
+As part of the performance test through Lighthouse, some changes were made:
+- Accessibility (aria-label) tags were implemented on all buttons to improve the score from 82 to 100.
+- The cache policy was amended to increase the length of number of seconds the browser should cache the resource.

 ### User Testing
 This app has been tested by a small group of users in which some feedback was captured in the design and some errors in functionality and spelling were corrected.